vivekmathema/CRISP/python3gpu_env/Readme.txt

 Pleaase Note ONLY during the review process, the file is passcode protected

-In addiiton to these files, Users may required to install MS MC destribution library if some CUDA-support library files are missing
+In addiiton to these files, Users may required to install MS Visual C++ library destribution  if some CUDA-supportlibrary files are missing

 MS visual C++ destribution link: https://drive.google.com/file/d/1aSzn8cbMDICrXjG4WZyqkr5tNdYu2sro/view?usp=sharing